Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Classical Hardness and Parameterization by the Target Size

-\begin{claim} $|V(H)| \ge h$ if and only if at least one of the following holds true. \begin{enumerate} \item $G_1$ and $G_2$ both have a matching consisting of $\lceil h/2 \rceil$ edges. \item $G_1$ and $G_2$ both have a common star forest subgraph of size exactly $h$. \end{enumerate} \end{claim} \begin{claimproof} Clearly, if $G_1$ and $G_2$ both have a matching (which is also a star forest) of size $\lceil h/2 \rceil$ or if they have a common star forest of size exactly $h$, then the maximum common star forest would be at least of size $h$, i.e. $|V(H)| \ge h$.
+\begin{theorem} There exists an \FPT algorithm for {\ourprob} parameterized by $h$, running in time $2^{\OO(h)} \cdot n$. \end{theorem}\begin{proof} Let $H$ be a maximum common star forest subgraph of $G_1$ and $G_2$.
+We need to decide if $|V(H)| \ge h$.
+Recall that Lemma~\ref{lem:eq-or-matching} implies that $|V(H)| \ge h$ if and only if at least one of the following holds true. \begin{enumerate} \item $G_1$ and $G_2$ both have a matching consisting of $\lceil h/2 \rceil$ edges. \item $G_1$ and $G_2$ both have a common star forest subgraph of size exactly $h$. \end{enumerate} Let $S(h)$ be the set of all star forests with $h$ vertices unique up to isomorphism.